 The High Number of Motorcycle Accidents in Georgia

 Atlanta is like many other major cities in the United States.
 Traffic seems to never stop, and accidents happen frequently.
 Georgia is also host to one of the busiest interstates in the United States.
-Interstate 285 sees more accidents per mile than any other, making it the deadliest interstate in the country.
+In fact, Interstate 285 sees more accidents per mile than any other, making it the deadliest interstate in the country.

 A National Highway Traffic Safety Administration (NHTSA) study reveals that motorcyclists made up 14 percent of all traffic-related fatalities in the state.
 That number is surprisingly disproportionate considering how few motorcyclists there are in Georgia compared to other motorists.

 Motorcyclists can get into an accident in many ways.
 Although most crashes are the fault of negligent drivers, cyclists are usually hurt much worse.
-Because most riders suffer serious injuries or even fatal injuries, it's crucial to work with a motorcycle accident lawyer who understands the complicated laws and procedures involved in motorcycle crash claims.
+Because most riders suffer serious injuries or even fatal injuries, it's crucial to work with an Atlanta motorcycle accident lawyer who understands the complicated laws and procedures involved in motorcycle crash claims.

-These drivers fail to understand motorcycle riders have the same legal rights on the road as any other driver.
+These drivers and companies often fail to understand motorcycle riders have the same legal rights on the road as any other driver.
 When a negligent at-fault driver ignores the law, you have the right to seek compensation for your injuries.
 When the at-fault driver's insurance company gets involved, seeking compensation for your injuries can be a struggle.

 Insurance companies are like any other business.
 They exist to make money and turn a profit.
 They will fight in most circumstances to avoid paying a claim.
 They may try to shift the blame to you as the motorcycle rider for the accident.
 They will use the bias against motorcyclists as a tactic to deny or significantly reduce paying you what you deserve.
 A seasoned Atlanta motorcycle accident lawyer can see through these tactics and fight for fair compensation.

 Personal injury cases of any kind can be very complicated.
 The driver who caused your accident is not likely to admit liability.
-Their insurance company may try to offer you a quick settlement for far less than what you are rightfully due.
+Their insurance company may try to offer you a quick settlement for far less than what you rightfully deserve.
 A skilled personal injury attorney can help you navigate these legal waters.

 We Can Investigate Your Case